-Daily Quote from the early church fathers: Matthew did not delay when called by Jesus, by Chromatius (died 406 AD)
+Daily Quote from the early church fathers: To see Christ, by Cyril of Alexandria (376-444 AD)

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 Citation references for quotes from the writings of the early church fathers can be found here.